Dental Implants in Tampa & Lakeland

 When a tooth is lost, the integrity of the jaw bone may be compromised.
 Jaw bone that is not in contact with the root of a tooth can slowly erode, leading to the displacement of the surrounding teeth and, in some cases, infection.
 A dental implant can be embedded under the gum line and the bone will fuse with the implant through a process known as osseointegration.
 By maintaining the integrity of your jaw with a dental implant, you can save yourself from excess pain and dental work later on.

-After you arrive on the day of your scheduled procedure, you and anyone accompanying you will be comfortably seated in our amphitheater/waiting area.
-Soon after, our anesthesiologist will escort you to the procedure room and put you in a nice, comfortable sleep through General Anesthesia.
-Teeth will be removed at this time, and the implants placed.
-The surgeon will then take an impression, or mold, of your mouth.
+When you arrive on the day of your procedure, you will be seated comfortably in our theater-style waiting area.
+Soon after, our staff will escort you to the procedure room where our anesthesiologist will help you sleep comfortably through General Anesthesia.
+The oral surgeon will remove remaining teeth and place implants.
+He will then take an impression of your mouth to be used for the creation of your new teeth.

 - Local Anesthesia: The numbing of specific areas in your mouth through injection.